 Can gum disease cause tooth loss?

 Yes.
 Gum disease can cause tooth loss.
 Tooth loss occurs when gum disease has significantly spread throughout your mouth and has been left untreated for some time.
-If you have very early signs of gum disease, you are not at risk to loose your teeth just yet.
+If you have very early signs of gum disease, you are not at risk to lose your teeth just yet.

 Leading Dallas Dentist For Gum Disease Treatment